 Back to All Events

-Social Impact and Organizing with Grace Forrest
+From Awareness to Action: Lessons on Leadership and Social Impact with Grace Forrest

-Social Impact and Organizing with Grace Forrest
+From Awareness to Action: Lessons on Leadership and Social Impact with Grace Forrest

 Join us for a fireside chat with Grace Forrest, Founding Director of Walk Free, exploring one of the most urgent human rights challenges of our time: modern slavery and exploitation in the global economy.
 This conversation will examine the hidden realities of forced labour, human trafficking, and exploitation across global supply chains, and what governments, businesses, investors, and civil society can do to drive meaningful change.